sequelize/sequelize/docs/getting-started.md

 });
 ```

+### Synchronizing all models at once

+Instead of calling `sync()` for every model, you can call `sequelize.sync()` which will automatically sync all models.

 ### Note for production

-In production, you might want to consider using Migrations instead of calling `sync` in your code.
+In production, you might want to consider using Migrations instead of calling `sync()` in your code.
 Learn more in the [Migrations](http://docs.sequelizejs.com/manual/migrations.html) guide.

 ## Querying